Elastic IPv6 Prefixes

 However, sometimes having a persistent IPv6 address is desirable.
 For example, needing to employ multiple IPv6 addresses for the same use case.

-EIPv6 prefix differs from its IPv4 counterpart in that it contains more than 4 billion addresses.
+Elastic IPv6 prefix differs from its IPv4 counterpart in that it contains more than 4 billion addresses.
 All addresses within that IPv6 prefix are available to use according to your instances’ networking needs.

-Creating a EIPv6 prefix
+Creating a Elastic IPv6 prefix

-Create a manual EIPv6 prefix
+Create a Manual Elastic IPv6 prefix

 and your chosen zone.
 This is what it looks like in the CLI: